 I am unable to ascertain if Tobe Hooper was a director brought in by Image Nation as a hired gun or whether Djinn was a project he took to them.
 Whatever the case, as soon as it starts, Djinn, despite the nobility of its stepping across the cultural divide, sinks down into the same morass of indifferent hackwork that has beset the last two decades of Hoopers career.
 Despite drawing from Islamic mythology and casting Middle Eastern actors, Hooper does no more than rely on hackneyed cliches from the Western ghost story.
 Here the plotting is utterly by the numbers the couple moving into the sinister new home; the wife with emotional troubles who hasnt even moved into the house before she has started seeing things (which are predctably then dismissed as imaginings by her husband); the overly friendly/seductive neighbour; the building situated over ancient evil that is reaching out for expiation; even the random victims interspersed throughout to keep the action going.

 Djinn is an exercise in tedium.
 Tobe Hoopers efforts to keep making us jump are boringly predictable.
 There is never anything to the plot other than scenes of Razane Jamal wandering around the apartment building thinking she is seeing things.
 All of the scenes quickly disappear into a sameness and not even a twist ending lifts the film any.
 About the only scene I did like is one where Khalid Laith does the Emirati equivalent of a 911 call to the local police, they answer and he can see them from the lobby where he is directly on the other side banging on the glass door but on their side the entire building is closed and they depart dismissing it as a prank call.

-The subsequent Under the Shadow (2016), made by an expatriate Iranian director, does a far better job of a very similar story to this but comes far more authentically embedded in Islamic culture.
+The subsequent Under the Shadow (2016), made by an expatriate Iranian director, does a far better job of telling a very similar story to this and comes far more authentically embedded in Islamic culture.